-Citation with stable link: Philip A. Harland, 'Celts and Germans: Diodoros, Dionysios, Strabo, and Dio on distinguishing them (first centuries BCE and CE),' Last modified January 3, 2023, http://philipharland.com/Blog/?p=10154.
+Citation with stable link: Philip A. Harland, 'Celts and Germans: Diodoros, Dionysios, Strabo, and Dio on distinguishing them (first centuries BCE and CE),' Ethnic Relations and Migration in the Ancient World, last modified March 13, 2023, http://philipharland.com/Blog/?p=10154.

 Ancient authors: Diodoros, Library of History 5.25.4-5; Dionysios of Halikarnassos, Roman Antiquities 14.1; Strabo, Geography 7.1; Cassius Dio, Roman History 49.39.